eqan/Embeddable-AI-Customer-Support-Widget/readme.md

 ## Architecture Considerations for Future

 - **Appointment Rescheduling:** Already handled by Calendly, which offers API support for this.
-- **Internal Database Queries:** Easily attachable using SQL Alchemy ORM with Alembic migrations.
+- **Internal Database Queries:** Easily attachable using SQL Alchemy ORM with Alembic migrations or via API calls.
 - **Live Agent Handoff:** A flag or quick email notification to a human agent, with a real-time websocket connection if availability is confirmed, can facilitate seamless transition.
-- **Multi-language Support:** While not explicitly built, the modular architecture would likely support this expansion.
+- **Multi-language Support:** Easily done with the prompt.
 - **Advanced Analytics:** Basic analytics are implemented, with potential for improvement on the analytics module or integration with tools like Google Analytics.
+Sentry  also used for advanced issue related analytics.

 **Overall Architecture:**

 - The backend infrastructure is built on a "screaming architecture," emphasizing modularity and ease of modification.
+Furthermore OOP(Object Oriented Programming) is being utilized for service modules which can allow us for easy import of modules in other services and Functional Programming for REST APIs.
 - The chatbot is designed to be highly modular, allowing most changes to be handled by adjusting frontend parameters, with the backend automatically adapting.

 ## Deliverables